maize-genetics/phg_v2/docs/build_and_load.md

     --skip-metrics
 ```

-3. (_**Optional**_) Create hVCF from existing PHG created gVCF files.
+3. **(OPTIONAL!)** Create hVCF from existing PHGv1 created gVCF files.
-   Use instead of create-maf-vcf if you have previously created gVCF files
+   Use instead of create-maf-vcf if you have previously created gVCF
-   from PHG and want to create hVCF files:
+   files from PHGv1 and want to create hVCF files:

 ```shell
 phg gvcf2hvcf \